Plastic Culture

 Well, we should not support politicians that allow for the destruction of our dollar through the printing of endless money.
 We need to deal with the consequences of our economic irresponsibility, even if it means short-term economic pain, to prevent more severe long-term economic consequences.

 At a certain point, the system does seem to have fallen off the tracks so far that it seems impossible to redirect.
-Debt is literally parabolic and looks like Bitcoin does when it peaks and TikTokers are telling you to go all in.
+National debt is literally parabolic and looks like Bitcoin does when it peaks and TikTokers are telling you to "go all in".
 While this may seem frightening at first glance, I believe that one can at least prepare for the potential economic inefficiencies and the devaluing of our dollar, and potentially even thrive in such an environment.

 Our culture, as a result of garbage economic and social policies, is suffering from atomization.
 People are becoming increasingly isolated from one another and from traditional social structures.
 This fragmentation has led to weakened community bonds and decline in social cohesion.
 The prevalence of digital interactions over face-to-face connections, which many will view as a luxury in the future, only exacerbates this issue.